White people in Kenya

 White people in Kenya or White Kenyans are those born in or resident in Kenya who descend from Europeans and identify themselves as White.
-There is currently a minor but relatively prominent White community in Kenya, mainly descended from Britain, but also to a lesser extent Italian and Greek migrants dating from the colonial period.
+There is currently a minor but relatively prominent White community in Kenya.
+The community has mainly descended from Britain; there are also smaller populations of Italian and Greek migrants dating from the colonial period.

 History

 The Age of Discovery first led to European interaction with the region of present-day Kenya.
 The coastal regions were seen as a valuable foothold in eastern trade routes, and Mombasa became a key port for ivory.
 The Portuguese established a presence in the region for two hundred years between 1498 and 1698, before losing control of the coast to the Sultanate of Oman when Fort Jesus was captured.

 European exploration of the interior commenced in 1844 when two German missionaries, Johann Ludwig Krapf and Johannes Rebmann, ventured inland with the aim of spreading Christianity.
 The region soon sparked the imagination of other adventurers and gradually their stories began to awaken their governments to the potential of the area.

 The rise of New Imperialism in the late 19th century, intensified European interest in the region.
 The initial driving force lay with pioneering businessmen, such as Carl Peters and William Mackinnon seeking to establish lucrative trade routes in the region.
 These businessmen would compel their respective governments to protect their trading interests, and in 1885 eastern Africa was carved-up between Britain, Germany and France.
 The British assumed control of the regions of Kenya and Uganda, and governed it through the Imperial British East Africa Company.
 In 1895, the British government proclaimed the territories of the Imperial British East Africa Company as a protectorate, and transferred responsibility of its administration to the Foreign Office.
 This coincided with a plan to open up the interior to trade with the construction of a railway from the coast in Mombasa to the shores of Lake Victoria.